graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 to the appropriate fields arguments via the `Validate` method, rather than using a validation rule to validate the field arguments.
 This will be much more efficient, as the validation rule will not be called for every field argument on every field, nor will it require a dictionary lookup to find the validation rule for the field argument.
+A sample of a schema initialization visitor is provided below for comparison.

 To implement a validation rule that validates field or directive arguments, implement `IValidationRule` and `IVariableVisitorProvider`.
 The `IVariableVisitorProvider` interface has a